This page was last updated on 1 June 2023.

 We include legal documents that: establish rules and procedures related to reducing energy demand; promote low-carbon energy supply; restrict the development of fossil fuel-based infrastructure; promote or mandate low-carbon buildings; set carbon pricing policy; lower industry emissions; tackle deforestation and promote or mandate sustainable land use; contain other mitigation efforts; cover climate-related research and development; promote or mandate low-carbon transport; enhance adaptation capabilities; or put in place natural disaster risk management.
 In some instances, laws addressing disaster risk management and/or energy-related matters may have been included even where no explicit mention of climate change is made, given the close connection between these areas and climate change.
 Laws aimed at enhancing other areas of environmental action or environmental protection are not included unless they include provisions with directly relevant impacts on climate change action, such as a reduction in greenhouse gas emissions, significant enhancement or protection of carbon sinks, or if they expressly contribute to climate adaptation and resilience.

-The database includes legislation and policy at the national and sectoral levels only.
+The dataset includes legislation and policy at the national and sectoral levels only.
 At present, it excludes information about the policy response of sub-national governments.
-It also excludes international legislation, such as treaties.
-Documents submitted only to international organisations such as the UNFCCC are generally excluded unless they have been converted into specific legislation or formally adopted as executive policies.
-In most cases, this means that documents such as the Long-term Low Emissions Development Strategies and National Adaptation Plans submitted to UNFCCC registries are not included.
-Users are encouraged to consult the relevant UN websites where these documents may be relevant to their search.
 For EU member states, laws transposing EU Directives are in the process of being added to the database, along with the relevant EU law, since in many instances these may contain additional relevant provisions.
 Where possible these additional provisions have been noted in the description of the relevant law.

 Documents included in the database must have full legal force, having passed through the legislature or through an executive decision-making body, and/or set out a current governmental policy objective or set of policy objectives.
 To the best of our ability, we capture major amendments to legislation and update document summaries accordingly.
 Where we become aware that laws are outdated, either because they have been repealed or replaced, or because they were in force for a limited time period, these documents may be removed from the database.
 In general, precedence is given to the document with the highest possible status dealing with a given matter.
 In some instances, policies or regulations aimed at giving effect to legislation or regulation of a higher order (‘parent legislation’), such as statutory instruments or other guidance adopted to provide detail on the implementation of an act of parliament, may be included in the database alongside their ‘parent legislation’ where these provide a significantly more detailed picture.